 Rolling Stones fans can’t always get what they want.
 At least not yet.

-The expected announcement Thursday of a Rolling Stones tour, which will likely include a Minneapolis show, has been delayed even though electronic billboards around the country hinted at something happening for that day.
+The expected announcement today of a Rolling Stones tour, which will likely include a Minneapolis show, has been delayed even though electronic billboards around the country hinted at something happening today.

 A Rolling Stones spokesperson told the Star Tribune: “We will, of course, let you know when there’s something to announce.”